goblimey/flightinfo/README.md

      gradle run

-builds the app and runs it as a command line program..
+builds the app and runs it as a command line program.

 For a quick runtime test: